jrkolsby/Palit/README.md

 4. Sound Engine (SOUND) - All things related to the sampling, recording, and synthesis engine including integration with Faust and custom patches
 5. Infrastructure (INF) - All things relating to the structure of this codebase including our testing suite, issue tracking, and the configuration of our Ubuntu OS and all required software.
 This includes the development environment in Ubuntu and the flashing of installable media for use on our laptops.

+## Sprints

-### Issues
+### OCTOBER 1
 - [X] SOUND-1: build a dsp file
-- [ ] SOUND-2: pt-client/src/audioengine.rs
+- [ ] SOUND-2: Implement play and stop to ALSA output
-- [ ] SOUND-3: implement control of faust synth from audioengine
+- [ ] SOUND-3: Faust synth output from keyboard MIDI
+- [ ] SOUND-4: Recording from ALSA input
+- [ ] SOUND-5: Multitrack mixing

 - [X] UI-1: Display the splash graphic
 - [X] UI-2: Splash screen with project listings
 - [ ] UI-3: Keyboard display with feedback for keypress events
-- [ ] UI-4: Display empty timeline for new project
+- [X] UI-4: Display empty timeline for new project
+- [ ] UI-5: Splitscreen two timelines
+- [X] UI-6: Layered rendering
+- [ ] UI-7: Loading screen

 - [X] HARD-1: Acquire Lenovo Thinkpad T400
 - [ ] HARD-2: Rewire Green function key (Fn) to a keyboard-event producing key